 Fully Connected (FC) Layer

 Neurons in a Fully Connected layer have full connections to all activations in the previous layer, as seen in regular Neural Networks.
 Their activations can hence be computed with a matrix multiplication followed by a bias offset.
-(In fact, the only difference between FC and CONV layers is that the neurons in the CONV layer are connected only to a local region in the input, and that many of the neurons in a CONV volume share parameters.)
+(In fact, the only difference between FC and Conv layers is that the neurons in the Conv layer are connected only to a local region in the input, and that many of the neurons in a Conv volume share parameters.)

 In our FC layer1, the input is of 6x6x64 and the output is of a vector of length 256, which is the input of FC layer2.
 The output of FC layer2 is a vector of length 128.